isomerpages/pa-chingay/_join-us/Volunteers.md

 | -------- | -------- |
 |**General Hospitality** <br><img style="width:150px;height:200px" align="left" alt="general hospitality" src="/images/Volunteers/General%20Hospi.png"> |  Registration opens soon.

 1\.
-That welcoming atmosphere our guests will experiences?
+That welcoming atmosphere our guests will experience?
 Yeah, that's thanks to you!<br>
 2\.
 Guide the audience, and keep the good vibes rolling!<br>
 3\.
 Provide quick tips and answers with a smile.